On Finding Small Hyper-Gradients in Bilevel Optimization: Hardness Results and Improved Analysis: Abstract

 \section{Abstract}

 Bilevel optimization reveals the inner structure of otherwise oblique optimization problems, such as hyperparameter tuning, neural architecture search, and meta-learning.
 A common goal in bilevel optimization is to minimize a hyper-objective that implicitly depends on the solution set of the lower-level function.
 Although this hyper-objective approach is widely used, its theoretical properties have not been thoroughly investigated in cases where \textit{the lower-level functions lack strong convexity}.
 In this work, we first provide hardness results to show that the goal of finding stationary points of the hyper-objective for nonconvex-convex bilevel optimization can be intractable for zero-respecting algorithms.
 Then we study a class of tractable nonconvex-nonconvex bilevel problems when the lower-level function satisfies the Polyak-Łojasiewicz (PL) condition.
 We show a simple first-order algorithm can achieve complexity bounds of $\tilde{\mathcal{O}}(\epsilon^{-2})$, $\tilde{\mathcal{O}}(\epsilon^{-4})$ and $\tilde{\mathcal{O}}(\epsilon^{-6})$ in the deterministic, partially stochastic, and fully stochastic setting respectively.
+The complexities in the first two cases are optimal up to logarithmic factors.